HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/extensibility/openapi.md

 # OpenAPI 3.0.x specification

 Second step is to create an OpenAPI 3.0.x specification.
 You can do that using notepad, but you want to use [available tooling](https://openapi.tools/#gui-editors).
-You could use the original [Swagger Editor](https://editor.swagger.io/), Redhat's [Apicurio](https://www.apicur.io/) (Apicurito will suffice in most cases) or (what the creator of this tutorial liked best [APIGit](https://apigit.com/))
+You could use the original [Swagger Editor](https://editor.swagger.io/), Redhat's [Apicurio](https://www.apicur.io/) (Apicurito will suffice in most cases) or (what the creator of this tutorial liked best): [APIGit](https://apigit.com/)

 ## The idea